White Coat Ceremony at the David Geffen School of Medicine

 "I had to re-evaluate how I studied in the post-bac program," Casey said.
 "I wasn't used to the volume of science curriculum.
 First I panicked, then I got a tutor.
 I continue that in med school to help me stay on par.
 Tutoring is a wonderful resource and something you shouldn't wait until failing to use."

-Learn more about applying to medical school by exploring the admissions timeline.
+Learn more about medical school requirements and medical school applications by exploring the admissions timeline.